Michael Graham (scientist): The Fish Gate and Graham's "Great Law of Fishing"

 Michael Graham's given task on joining the Lowestoft laboratory was to study the North Sea cod fishery.
 He continued, with breaks for field studies in Africa and Canada, throughout the 1920s and 1930s, describing the cod's life cycle and spawning grounds, and showing the age composition of the fishery through a laborious process of scale-reading.
 In a 1935 paper Graham conclusively showed that the North Sea stock was overfished.
 His classic book, The Fish Gate reminds us that by 1939 the North Sea was exhausted and many fishermen were unemployed – the inevitable result of unrestrained over-fishing.

 The problem, according to Michael Graham, was that as soon as fishermen began fishing, stocks started to decline.
 To compensate, fishermen bought bigger nets and engines, but after a certain point, profits would slide.
 Graham thought the solution was to regulate fishing so that only larger, older fish could be caught.
 Graham distilled the observations of 20 years at sea into his Great Law of Fishing, a simple declarative statement such that "Fisheries that are unlimited become unprofitable".
 Graham said this was a law demonstrable by experience, not scientific theory (although this was later proven mathematically by Beverton and Holt).
 As long as the effort is free and urged on by competition, fisheries will eventually fail.
 The Great Law, he pointed out, was only fruitful in its inverse form "that limiting effort will restore profit to a fishery".
 While some thought that fishermen needed to conserve stocks so their sons could fish, Graham believed fishermen had to change the way they fished so they themselves could continue to make a living.

-To a later generation, trying to explain why the North Sea and other seas declined and their fishing ports collapsed, Graham is a seminal figure, both for his influence on the 'golden age' of fisheries science and for his restless advocacy of 'rational' fishing and the conservation of biological systems on which humans depend for food.
+In trying to explain why the North Sea and other seas declined and their fishing ports collapsed, Graham is a seminal figure, both for his influence on the 'golden age' of fisheries science and for his advocacy of 'rational' fishing and the conservation of biological systems on which humans depend for food.

 The Fish Gate is notable for citing Das Kapital by Karl Marx in the context of the growing industrialisation of the fishing industry.